locktopus-project/locktopus-playground/README.md

 # LOCKTOPUS PLAYGROUND

-This repo contains the code of [Locktopus Playground](https://playground.locktopus.xyz)
+This repo contains the code for [Locktopus Playground](https://playground.locktopus.xyz)